Bedok: Residential development

 Some 58,000 units of flats were built by the HDB in Bedok New Town.
 As one of the older towns, the majority of the flats are 3-room or 4-room.
 There are also some 2,700 and 583 units of executive and Housing and Urban Development Corporation flats.
 It provides housing for some 200,000 residents.

 Transportation

-There are currently six Mass Rapid Transit stations in the Bedok planning area across two lines, the East-West Line and the Downtown Line.
-Both lines run parallel to one another and do not have an interchange station in Bedok.
-However, the Tanah Merah MRT Station of EWL is an interchange station with the Changi Airport Branch Line (CG).
-The six stations are:
+There are currently nine Mass Rapid Transit stations in the Bedok planning area across three lines, the East West line, the Downtown line and the Thomson–East Coast line.
+Three lines run parallel to one another and do not have an interchange station in Bedok.
+However, the Tanah Merah MRT station of EWL is an interchange station with the Changi Airport branch line (CG).
+The nine stations are: